JuliaStats/StatsModels.jl/docs/src/internals.md

                                 Mod::Type{GLM.LinearModel}) = t
 ```

-Now the `poly` is interpreted by default as the "vanilla" function defined
+Now in the context of a `LinearModel`, the `poly` is interpreted as a call to
-first, which just raises its first argument to the designated power:
+the "vanilla" function defined first, which just raises its first argument to
+the designated power:

 ```jldoctest 1
 julia> f = apply_schema(@formula(y ~ 1 + poly(b,2) * a),